jokepool710/Ghostnet/docs/ADD_HELPER_SCRIPT.md

 ---

-## 3. Make It Executable and Test Locally
+## 3. Make It Executable and Test

 ```bash
 chmod +x scripts/show-peer.sh
 ./scripts/show-peer.sh 1
 ```

-If you see "Peer config not found", start your container first:
+If it says `Peer config not found`, start your container first:

 ```bash
 mkdir -p config/wireguard